Radiation management licence, training, radiation safety certification program, requirements, guidance materials and

 - adopts the radiation protection principles when undertaking ionising radiation activities.

 The program is undertaken as a self-certification process by radiation laboratory staff and/or the DRSO.
 The University Radiation Safety Advisor audits a sample number of laboratories annually.

-Records of certification are maintained centrally by Health & Safety, University Services.
+Records of certification are maintained centrally by Health & Safety Services.
 Certification is repeated biennially.

 - Checklist for use during the self inspection is the Ionising radiation laboratory certification checklist